Recently Visited Pages

 Take advantage of this at-a-glance look at the pages on the SCC website you most often visit.
 Use this as a tool to navigate quickly to info you need the most.
 Take it one step further and click the star in the top right corner to ensure your favorite pages remain on your list of Visited Pages.

 Walk your way to health over the paths of the beautiful 228-acre SCC campus.
 Grants have helped fund the construction of many parts of the walking paths as well as the convenient trail markers that guide you around each one.
-You can start on each trail at any point, and all three have easy access to the trailhead marker near the Child Development Center and Technology Building.
+You can start on each trail at any point, and all three have easy access to the trailhead marker near the Technology Building.

 To view each path, click the corresponding button below.